Shregs-Data/Ribbon-App-Performance/README.md

 ### Answering the CEO's Question?
 (If the app is a success) How can we leverage the success of the app launch to further enhance our products and services?
 ---
-+ With the Bounce Rate and RR at accepting levels in the industry, we can leverage the success of this app by
++ With the Churn Rate and RR at accepting levels in the industry, we can leverage the success of this app by
 	- User feedback and analysis: Analyzing user feedback and reviews in the app helps to identify what areas to improve on and what features would be valued by the users
 	- User Behavior Analysis: Make use of analytics and user data to gain insights into user behavior and usage patterns within the app
 	- Continuous Improvement: Keep the momentum going by maintaining a constant innovation within the organization